7sus4 Guitar Chords

 C9 is a C7 chord with an added 9th.
 Formula: 1-3-5-b7-9

 If you are unsure of the song, have a listen.
-If you want to play along with the video, there is a more comprehensive version of 'Close To You' available which consists of a key change and some testing chords all of which are available in written form and chart form... good luck.
+If you want to play along with the video, there is a more comprehensive version of 'Close To You' available which consists of a key change and some testing chords complete with charts for right and left handed guitarists... good luck.

 The version above is a simplified version with no key change.
 If you are playing along with the video, it will sound fine till you get to the key change (from C maj to D♭ maj) in the 'Instrumental' section... any further and it will sound wrong.
 You can however pause the video and place a capo on the first fret and continue playing the same chords as before.
 The capo takes care of the key change and it will better suit part-time players and beginners.